carloskiki/rfcs/text/3759-cargo-supported-targets.md

 ## Ignoring builds for unsupported targets
 [ignoring-builds]: #igonring-builds-for-unsupported-targets

-When the target used is not supported by the package being built, the package will either be skipped or an error will be raised, depending on how `cargo` was invoked.
-If cargo is invoked in a workspace or virtual workspace without specifying a specific package, then `cargo` skips the package.
-If a specific package is specified using `--package`, or if `cargo` is invoked on a single package, then an error is raised.
+If cargo is invoked in a workspace or virtual workspace without specifying a specific package, then `cargo` skips any package that does not support the selected target.
+If a package is specified using `--package`, or if `cargo` is invoked on a single package, then an error is raised.

 # Drawbacks
 [drawbacks]: #drawbacks

+TODO: update

 - The `cfg` syntax is very expressive, but also very complex.
 As outlined above, detecting subset and mutual exclusivity relations is not trivial.